 Manzanita Wood Preparation

-When acquiring Manzanita Branches for the first time, it may need to be properly conditioned before going into a vivarium.
-All pieces should be inspected to make certain no pest or rot has takin residence within the wood.
+When acquiring Manzanita Branches for the first time, they may need to be properly conditioned before going into a vivarium.
+All pieces should be inspected to make certain no pest or rot has taken residence within the wood.
 Once checked, it can be cleaned and placed securely within the desired enclosure.